Penn Carey Law - Logo

 Counseling and Psychological Services (CAPS)

-Offering a full menu of health services, you will also find the Peace of Mind in Stressful Times Program at Student Health Services.
-It consists of confidential, individualized stress reduction to students who might be feeling overwhelmed by daily pressures or who are interested in exploring alternative approaches for coping with stress.
+The Wellness Program consists of confidential, individualized stress reduction to students who might be feeling overwhelmed by daily pressures or who are interested in exploring alternative approaches for coping with stress.
 Students can develop personalized plans of action and learn self-care methods, such as mindful breathing and guided imagery, self-massage, qigong, and other mind/body techniques.
-To get more information go to https://www.vpul.upenn.edu/shs/.

 Law School services